adamjgrant/kickstart-modal/README.md

 # [Demo](http://codepen.io/ajkochanowicz/pen/FDlJi)

 A clever and highly useful trick to creating a modal with just one html element.
-Clocks in at under 1kb and intuitively uses basic jQuery to operate.
-It's not a library, it's a snippet.
+It's not a library; it's a snippet.

 Quick Start
 -----------